Applying for a Teen License in Washington

 New to Washington?

 New Washington residents with a valid license from another state must get a Washington intermediate license within 30 days after moving to the state.
-Teens under 18 years old with a valid driver’s license will have it transferred to an intermediate license, and you will be required to adhere to all of the associated driving restrictions (please see “WA Intermediate License Driving Restrictions” below).
+Teens under 18 with a valid driver’s license will have it transferred to an intermediate license, and you will be required to adhere to all of the associated driving restrictions (please see “WA Intermediate License Driving Restrictions” below).

 To transfer your license: